wp-plugins/nextgen-facebook/readme.txt

 = Version 6.7.3 =

+*7670 lines in 35 files, with 41 classes and 264 functions*

 *Free* and Pro Versions:

 * Added a check for the Facebook plugin to prevent duplicate Open Graph meta tags.